peihsinsu/class-2014Q1-gae-java-basic/AdminSDKSample/README.md

 ### web.xml

-Set up the rule for force login
+Set up the rule for force login.
+Let auth process can be complete.

 ```
 <security-constraint>